 STEPS TO OPEN DXF FILES IN CAD SOFTWARE

-Once you export the DXF files you can locate in your computer and open in CAD software.
-We will use below files shown in screenshot as an example.
+Once you export the DXF files you can locate them on your computer and open them in CAD software.
+We will use below files shown in the screenshot as an example.

 Analyze terrain changes in CAD-software manually

-Before review the digitized terrain’s changes obtained by Cut-Fill analysis, lets check what do we have at the initial state.
-Lets review contours of different datasets in CAD-software.
+Before reviewing the digitized terrain’s changes obtained by Cut-Fill analysis, let's check what we have at the initial state.
+Let's review the contours of different datasets in CAD software.

 This is contours(defined in EPSG:3857, elevation defined in meters) from dataset gathered on 28Jan2020 (first w.r.t timeline of two datasets)